Chronic fatigue syndrome (CFS) is a complicated disease for doctors to diagnose

 Scientists have been researching chronic fatigue syndrome for many years, but they

-Many doctors believe that the way some conditions interact in the body and mind
+Many doctors believe that the way some conditions interact within the body and

-or Epstein-Barr virus (the virus that causes mono) might increase the risk for CFS.
+(the virus that causes mono) might increase the risk for CFS.
+The role Epstein-Barr

 Chronic fatigue syndrome can affect people of all ethnicities and ages, but is